-All counsellors at Student Counselling & Development are registered clinicians who have experience working with a diverse student population.
-With that said, SCD recognizes that students may desire to meet with a counsellor with whom they share the same or similar identity/ background.
+All counsellors at Student Counselling, Health & Well-being are registered clinicians who have experience working with a diverse student population.
+With that said, SCHW recognizes that students may desire to meet with a counsellor with whom they share the same or similar identity/ background.

-Walk-in Counselling is intended to provide students immediate access to a qualified counselling professional in a safe and positive space.
+Walk-in Counselling is provided from 9:00 a.m. to 3:00 p.m., Monday to Friday and is intended to provide students immediate access to a qualified counselling professional in a safe and positive space.
 The focus of the session is on the issue(s) that you have identified as having brought you into the office that day.

 What to Expect